CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 ## What does SMTPeter do?

-There are many reasons why you'd want to use SMTPeter.
-For example, mail servers such as Yahoo, Gmail and Hotmail all have different policies for accepting email.
-They all accept emails at different rates, and use different limits for the number of acceptable connections or messages.
-SMTPeter knows about these limits, and optimizes and improves your email deliverability.
+There are many reasons why you would want to use SMTPeter.
+For example, mail services such as Yahoo, Gmail and Hotmail all have different policies for accepting email.
+They all accept emails at different rates and use different limits for the number of acceptable connections or messages.
+SMTPeter knows about these limits and throttles automatically your messages for best deliverability.

 But deliverability is not the only reason to use SMTPeter.
 SMTPeter also has many other cool features to further improve your email messages.
 Let's name a few.